rohhenry/Spotify-Track-Tour/README.md

 - ridge regression for labeling prediction
 - thompson / epsilon-greedy sampling for prediction choice

-The best part is all the models hyperparemeters are displayed and  tunable (customization not developed yet at this time).
+The best part is the models individual weights are displayed and the hyperparemeters are tunable (customization not developed yet at this time).

 You will need a spotify premium account to use.